Consensys/doc.goquorum/docs/Concepts/Privacy/ContractExtension.md

 If the network is running with [Enhanced network permissioning](../Permissioning/Enhanced/EnhancedPermissionsOverview.md), then:

 - Initiation of contract extension can only be done by a network admin or org admin account
-- Similarly on the receiving node, contract extension can be accepted only by an network admin or org admin account
+- Similarly on the receiving node, contract extension can be accepted only by a network admin or org admin account